-Final Fantasy V not released internationally until after the success of FFVII on the PSX.
+Final Fantasy V was not released internationally until after the success of FFVII on the PSX.
 Final Fantasy IV and VI were not released in Europe until the new century, and the version of FFIV the west was easier than the original (either based on or inspiring the so-called Japanese “Easy Type” release), so not to scare anyone off.
 (Of course, Easy Type was actually a Japanese release, which suggests to me that Square really was afraid of people being scared off by complexity, not only in the West, but Easy Type is actually harder than the original FFIV in some places, even if it is less complex, so they look even more foolish for using it like this.)
 Seiken Densetsu 3 was never released outside of Japan, and still hasn’t.
 A western dev studio was hired to created Secret of Evermore to appeal to American gamers, but a rumour cropped up that Evermore was the shitty, SMB2-like replacement for Seiken Densetsu 3 and has been looked down on ever since, even though it was neither SD3’s replacement nor particularly shitty.
 Should-have-been classics like Live-A-Live and Secrets of the Rudras were left on Japanese shores.
 They’re hardly the only company responsible.
 Enix has just as many faults, and I’ve already told you about Atlus and Shin Megami Tensei.
 And then there was the Earthbound marketing campaign.
 You don’t even have to be familiar with Earthbound to be put off by the marketing campaign, which was so wretched it was like they were running the whole campaign in reverse.